Stocks vs ETFs for Beginners

 Can you make more money with stocks than ETFs?

 Possibly, but higher return potential usually comes with higher risk.
 A stock can outperform an ETF, but it can also underperform badly.
-That is why many beginners prefer a diversified ETF foundation first.

 Financial Disclaimer